BenR357/BikeShareProject/README.md

 ![image](https://user-images.githubusercontent.com/129348678/229322631-9841bb15-2ecb-4bbb-ab44-cde8c417cc70.png)
 <br />
 <h3>Tableau</h3>
 Following data cleaning and analysis using SQL, I leveraged Tableau to create several tables and visualize the data in various ways.
 While designing the tables and adjusting the filters, I uncovered additional insights that I had not previously noticed.
-This <b><a href="https://public.tableau.com/app/profile/benjamin5615/viz/ride_share_short/Dashboard1">link</b> to my Public Tableau dashbord shows some of my observations.
+This <a href="https://public.tableau.com/app/profile/benjamin5615/viz/ride_share_short/Dashboard1">link to my Public Tableau dashbord shows some of my observations.

 ![image](https://user-images.githubusercontent.com/129348678/229315371-b4d2670c-c8df-459b-b50f-7053295820ad.png)

 <h3>Presentation</h3>
 Drawing on the insights obtained from Excel, SQL, and Tableau, I synthesized the data into a clear and compelling narrative using a Google Slide presentation.
 The presentation highlights the key trends and patterns in the data, and includes detailed visualizations and analyses to support the conclusions drawn from the data.
 Additionally, I provided actionable recommendations for stakeholders based on the insights gained through the analysis, in order to inform data-driven decision-making.
-Follow this <b><a href="https://docs.google.com/presentation/d/1lKEfvHA1A0PwmzfiniiFrlW4KaJ01p5mnufWade_g_Y/edit?usp=sharing">link</b> to see the full presentation.
+Follow this <a href="https://docs.google.com/presentation/d/1lKEfvHA1A0PwmzfiniiFrlW4KaJ01p5mnufWade_g_Y/edit?usp=sharing">link to see the full presentation.

 <h3>Summary and Recommendations</h3>
 <ul>